 Young Again Pet Food Sourcing Information

 We purchase our ingredients from the United States, Canada, France, Switzerland, India, Finland, Japan, Germany, New Zealand and Scotland.
-We do not source or purchase any ingredients from China or source ingredients that were manufactured in China and are then resold by a company in another country, in an attempt to circumvent the china origin.
+We do not source or purchase any ingredients from China or source ingredients that were initially manufactured in China and resold elsewhere to circumvent the China origin.

-We are now Nitrogen Flushing all of our Young Again foods to ensure freshness.
+We are now Nitrogen Flushing all Young Again Pet Foods to ensure freshness.

 The Association of American Feed Control Officials (AAFCO) recommends a minimum of 0.10% taurine in extruded (dry) cat foods.
 Our cat foods are comprised of animal protein, which means they easily meet this requirement on their own.
 (Other companies’ cat foods contain a high percentage of cereal ingredients, which lack taurine.)
 Young Again’s addition of manufactured taurine brings the content level to 0.60%.

 The meat sources in our dog and cat foods are chicken meal, hydrolyzed pork and herring meal.
 All three come from USDA and/or FDA approved human-grade food manufacturing facilities.
 The chicken meal is comprised of meat and bone.
 Bone is a natural ingredient that supplies the perfect ratio of minerals your pet needs to produce and maintain their own bones.
 The herring we use consists of the whole fish, ground to a meal.
 The hydrolyzed pork is highly digestible and is 80% protein and 12% fat; it does not contain bone or organs.
 Hydrolyzed pork is very low in ash and when combined with chicken and herring, produces a balanced mineral and amino acid profile for your pet’s health and longevity.